bnnm/wwiser/doc/EDITOR.md

 - pStateChunks for switching + syncs? (may be set as default?)

+## files
+- you can import audio (.wav) into a project and use freely as is
+- by default uses .wav, but can be converted to .wem ("convert all audio files" in project menu)
+  - objects with non-converted audio have blue names
+- .wem are given same name as .wav + some ID
+  - ID seems to be some kind of salted CRC, and not a GUID/ShortID, as same .wav renamed can be imported multiple times, and gets a different ID sometimes, but also may use an old one.
+  - `Drum_D79FB2B7.wem`, `Drum2_10C4C929.wem`, `drum_a_10C4C929.wem`, `drum_b_10C4C929.wem`, `drum_c_D79FB2B7.wem`

 ## gamesyncs
 - "switches", "states", in key=value format
 - there is also "game parameters" (have RTPC config) and "triggers" (no config)